Introduction

 - Specific: “Save $5,000 for a vacation by next year.”

-- Relevant: Align goals with your values (e.g., family security or freedom).
+- Relevant: Ensure your goals align with your values (e.g., family security or fresh air).

 Why It Reduces Anxiety: